ysr25/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed flashcard list.
 * The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+New tags will be added without replacing any of the old tags.
 * You can remove all the flashcard’s tags by typing `tag/` without specifying any tags after it.
-* You can remove the flashcard's link by typing `l/`
+* Similarly, you can remove the flashcard's link by typing `l/`.

 Examples:
 *  `edit 1 t/Data analysis` edits the title of the 1st flashcard to be `Data analysis`.
-*  `edit 1 t/p-value d/probability of…` edits the title and the description of the 1st flashcard to be `p-value` and `probability of…` respectively.
+*  `edit 1 t/p-value d/probability of…` edits the title and description of the 1st flashcard to be `p-value` and `probability of…` respectively.
 *  `edit 1 s/2` edits the set number which this flashcard is in, to `2`.
 *  `edit 1 t/p-value tag/` edits the title of the 1st flashcard to be `p-value` and clears all existing tags.